cline/cline/README.md

 - Support for editing through diffs / handling truncated full-file edits
 - Support for newer Gemini models (gemini-exp-1206 and gemini-2.0-flash-exp)

+## Disclaimer

+**Please note** that Roo Veterinary, Inc does **not** make any representations or warranties regarding any code, models, or other tools provided or made available in connection with Roo-Cline, any associated third-party tools, or any resulting outputs.
+You assume **all risks** associated with the use of any such tools or outputs; such tools are provided on an **"AS IS"** and **"AS AVAILABLE"** basis.
+Such risks may include, without limitation, intellectual property infringement, cyber vulnerabilities or attacks, bias, inaccuracies, errors, defects, viruses, downtime, property loss or damage, and/or personal injury.
+You are solely responsible for your use of any such tools or outputs (including, without limitation, the legality, appropriateness, and results thereof).

+## Demo

 Here's an example of Roo-Cline autonomously creating a snake game with "Always approve write operations" and "Always approve browser actions" turned on:

 https://github.com/user-attachments/assets/c2bb31dc-e9b2-4d73-885d-17f1471a4987